 • Common: create_data_processing_role, list_s3_buckets, add_inline_policy

 By default it starts in read-only mode, and adding the --allow-write flag also enables write operations.
-For this article, we verified with read-only mode to prioritize safety.
+In this article, I verified with read-only mode to prioritize safety.

 https://awslabs.github.io/mcp/servers/aws-dataprocessing-mcp-server/